 A specific page can conveniently be reached with the next command, which returns a dictionary.
+The first argument is to be a page dictionary.

 '''

-<pdfe dictionary> = pdfe.getpage(<pdfe document>,pagenumber)
+<pdfe dictionary> = pdfe.getpage(<pdfe dictionary>,pagenumber)

 '''

 Another convenience command gives you the (bounding) box of a (normally page) which can be inheritted from the document itself.
 An example of a valid box name is MediaBox.